modelica/newsletter/_2024-03/Simcenter_Amesim_2410.md

 &ldquo;Large&rdquo; models represent a strong trend for system simulation across all industries, for example to serve electrification.
 They typically involve fine-grained spatial discretizations, numerous inputs/outputs, state variables, internal variables and/or parameters.

 ## Improved code generation for Modelica and imported FMUs
-On top of that, the code generation performed when creating a Modelica model, importing an FMU, a pre-trained neural network ([ONNX](https://onnx.ai/ ) file) or a response surface, has been upgraded to &ldquo;V2&rdquo;, featuring lightweight and more CPU-efficient code.
+Aside from accelerated simulations, the code generation performed when creating a Modelica model, importing an FMU, a pre-trained neural network ([ONNX](https://onnx.ai/ ) file) or a response surface, has been upgraded to &ldquo;V2&rdquo;, featuring lightweight and more CPU-efficient code.
 For Modelica and FMI, the